 Medical graduates who have completed their degree overseas (international medical graduates) have the same eligibility requirements for Basic and Advanced Training as Australian or New Zealand trained medical graduates.

-Find out more about applying to start Basic Training to become a Physician.
+Go to Basic Training to find out how to apply to become a Physician.

 Go to Advanced Training to find out how to apply with the RACP.

 Short-term specialist training